nerdgear/Palogridapp/README.md

 # Palogridapp
 Includes R files for data, server, and UI

-WWW folder includes all images
+www folder includes all images

-app2.R is a single R file that has server and UI code

 global.R stores data into objects for the app

+server and ui are split up into seperate R files